elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited.md

 url: /learn/psychology/questions/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited
 score: -1.0
 related_article1:
-    id: 170537
+    id: 170541
-    title: What is diffusion tensor imaging, and how is it used to study brain connectivity?
+    title: >-
+        How is the motor homunculus represented in the motor cortex, and what is its functional significance?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
+    url: /learn/psychology/questions/how-is-the-motor-homunculus-represented-in-the-motor-cortex-and-what-is-its-functional-significance
 related_article2:
-    id: 170527
+    id: 170531
-    title: What were some historical approaches to treating psychosis before modern medication, and what challenges do modern treatments face?
+    title: >-
+        What are the components of the basal ganglia, and what role do they play in movement?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
+    url: /learn/psychology/questions/what-are-the-components-of-the-basal-ganglia-and-what-role-do-they-play-in-movement
 related_article3:
-    id: 170537
+    id: 170542
-    title: What is diffusion tensor imaging, and how is it used to study brain connectivity?
+    title: >-
+        What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
+    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
 related_article4:
-    id: 170526
+    id: 170527
-    title: How was lobotomy historically used in the treatment of psychosis, and what were its side effects?
+    title: >-
+        What were some historical approaches to treating psychosis before modern medication, and what challenges do modern treatments face?
     subject: Psychology
-    url: /learn/psychology/questions/how-was-lobotomy-historically-used-in-the-treatment-of-psychosis-and-what-were-its-side-effects
+    url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 related_article5:
-    id: 170534
+    id: 170541
-    title: How does the cerebellum contribute to motor coordination and cognitive functions?
+    title: >-
+        How is the motor homunculus represented in the motor cortex, and what is its functional significance?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
+    url: /learn/psychology/questions/how-is-the-motor-homunculus-represented-in-the-motor-cortex-and-what-is-its-functional-significance
 ---

 &nbsp;